shawngerrard/aws-ec2-webserver-test/README-pulumi.md

 # aws-ec2-webserver-test

-The purpose of this repository is to automatically stand-up an AWS EC2 instance using Docker containers to run a persistant Wordpress instance.
+The purpose of this repository is to stand-up an AWS EC2 instance and use Lightweight Kubernetes (k3s) containers to run a persistant Wordpress instance that can be accessed publicly over HTTPS (443).

-Rationale: To run a POC for providing a web presence for a store.
+Rationale: To run a cloud-native POC for providing a web channel for a store.

 **Note:** This guide differs from the instructions in *README.md* in that we use language-agnostic [Pulumi](https://www.pulumi.com/) to build and manage our infrastructure code, rather than YAML code managed by Terraform, Helm, Ansible, etc.